-Judgments made by management in the application of IFRS that have a significant effect on the financial statements and estimates with significant risk of material adjustment in the current and following years are discussed in Note 6 of the Company's audited consolidated financial statements for the year ended December 31, 2012.
+Judgments made by management in the application of IFRS that have a significant effect on the consolidated financial statements and estimates with significant risk of material adjustment in the current and following years are discussed in Note 6.

-These consolidated financial statements were authorized for issue on April 23, 2013 by the Board of Directors of the Company.
+These consolidated financial statements were authorized for issue on April 30, 2014 by the Board of Directors of the Company.